google/truth/comparison.md

     JUnit and other libraries to AssertJ.
 Truth has one, but it's only for JUnit, and it's currently only available inside Google.

+## Some more similarities

+### Failure reporting

+In addition to standard, fast-fail assertions, Truth and AssertJ both support:

+-   ["soft assertions"] / [`Expect`]: These let you perform multiple checks and see all their failures, not just the first.
+-   assumptions ([Truth][truth-assume], [AssertJ][assertj-assume]): These let
+    you abort a test if a prerequisite is not met (such as running under a particular version of Java).

+Truth also supports custom [`FailureStrategy`] implementations.
+This support also underlies its
+[utility for testing user-defined assertion methods][`ExpectFailure`].

+Note that AssertJ's soft assertions have some limitations:

+-   They [don't work on Android][soft-assertions-android].
+-   In combination with other features, they sometimes [fall back to fail-fast assertions][assertj-1353].

+These seem fixable in principle, but they demonstrate some of the reasons that we chose to make `FailureStrategy` a fundamental part of Truth.

+On the other hand, AssertJ's soft assertions let you divide a test into multiple groups of soft assertions.
+Truth does not support this.

+## Library support

+Truth and AssertJ both support Guava types.
+Truth includes them in its main artifact and main `Truth` class; AssertJ is more modularized, offering [a separate artifact][assertj-guava].

 <!-- References -->

 [fluent]: https://en.wikipedia.org/wiki/Fluent_interface